microbus-io/fabric/docs/structure/frame.md

 # Package `frame`

-The `frame` package is responsible for the manipulation of the HTTP control headers that the `Microbus` framework is adding to the messages that travel over NATS.
+The `frame` package is responsible for the manipulation of the HTTP control headers that the `Microbus` framework is adding to the messages that travel over the messaging bus.
 It defines constants for the various `Microbus-` header names and type-safe getters and setters.

 A `frame.Frame` is first created `Of` an `*http.Request`, `*http.Response`, `http.ResponseWriter`, `http.Header` or `context.Context`.